-The following Corporate Crime guidance note Produced in partnership with Fiona Canby of Temple Garden Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Fiona Canby of Temple Garden Chambers provides comprehensive and up to date legal information covering:

 Coroners are independent judicial officers.
 Coroners must now be lawyers, although previously medical doctors were appointed and some remain in post.
 Since 2013 coroners are: